momentum-mod/docs/content/docs/guide/map_submission/map_submission.md

 BSP files can be compressed using either [BSPZIP](https://developer.valvesoftware.com/wiki/BSPZIP) or [Lumper](/guide/map_submission/map_porting/#lumper).
 This reduces file size on player's disks and significantly reduces hosting costs, so compression is _mandatory_.

-To compress a BSP with a Lumper, simple open it, check the _File > Save Compressed_ and save again.
+To compress a BSP with Lumper, simply open it, check the _File > Save Compressed_ box and save again.

 ![Lumper Compression Option](/images/map_submission/lumper_compression.png)